GoogleCloudPlatform/php-docker/php-nginx/README.md

 ## How to change nginx.config

-We put `nginx-app.conf` file which is included in the `server` section of the main configuration file.
-Here is the default configuration file which will likely just work with most of the modern web frameworks in simple cases.
+An `nginx-app.conf` configuration file is included in the server section of the main nginx configuration file.
+The default configuration file looks like this:

-The default nginx-app.conf:

 ```ini
 location / {